jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 1. If you have fewer than four marks on the paper, take a 5 minute break and then go back to step 2.
 1. If you have four marks on the paper, then take a 15 minute break and go back to step 1.

+I don't follow those steps strictly and mostly use the trick of setting a timer for focused work.
+If at the end of the timer, I feel like continuing, I'll reset the timer.
-I'll sometimes do a variation of the technique where I'll set the timer for 50 minutes and take a break for ten and just keep repeating that.
+If I need a break, I'll set the timer for a short period of time and take a break.

-Another trick for jumpstarting work is to accomplish a small household task and then immediately start working.
-The momentum of taking out the trash sometimes transfers over to starting the work you've been putting off.
+It was sort of mentioned above, but sometimes doing a small, easy task can jumpstart knocking out TODOs.
+This small, easy task could be something work related or some simple chore around the house.

 ### Be mindful of your communication